Iris T. Toliver

 Frank David Milligan and Iris T. Toliver were married July 22, 1903, in the City of Jefferson, Jefferson Twp., Greene Co., IA.

-Belle Salome (Blake) Toliver died 1908 in the City of Jefferson, Jefferson Twp., Greene Co., IA at about age 52.
+Belle Salome "Sonoma" (Blake) Toliver died January 5, 1909, at her home, City of Jefferson, Jefferson Twp., Greene Co., IA, at age 52.
+Buried in Jefferson Cemetery, Jefferson, Grant Twp., Greene Co., IA.

 The 1910 U. S. Census taken on April 16, 1910, shows Frank D. Milligan (age 34) born in Iowa to Scottish and New York-born parents is a Retail Dealer of Lumber and Grain who owns his home free of a mortgage and is living at 203 W. State Street, 3rd Ward, City of Jefferson, Jefferson Twp., Greene Co., IA.
 Living with him is his wife of 6 years, Iris Milligan (age 32) born in Iowa to United States and Pennsylvania-born parents, with the only child born to her still alive.
 Also living there is his son, Frank T. Milligan (age 2) born in Iowa to Iowa-born parents.
 Leigh Larson note: Frank's parents and sister live next door.